Lakshmipriya-P-AI/Exp-7-Synchornous-counters-/README.md

 ![cdow](https://user-images.githubusercontent.com/93427923/169742037-69103d9c-6a87-45de-a4db-b3b6d922cba0.jpg)

 ### RESULTS
-4 bit up and down counters are implemented and its functionality is validated successfully.
+Hence the Four bit Up counter and Down counter is implemented successfully and its functionality is validated